 Why is this important?

-Implementation of the FAIR guiding principles is important for the Life Science industry, as described in our published review in Drug Discovery Today.
-FAIR Implementation releases far greater value from data and associated metadata over a much longer period of time, making secondary reuse much more likely.
+This project supports the implementation of the Findable, Accessible, Interoperable, and Re-usable (FAIR) guiding principles by sharing best practices.
+Implementation of the FAIR guiding principles is important for the Life Science industry, as described in Drug Discovery Today.
+FAIR Implementation releases far greater value from data and associated metadata over a much longer period of time, including enabling more likely and effective secondary reuse.

 As the life science industry continues to transform digitally, this project will help foster greater collaboration and more effective industry partnerships.